New England dining reviews >>> New England Restaurant Dining Blog reviews

 Shawmut Diner New Bedford, MA

-The Shawmut Diner, of New Bedford, Mass., is a loving tribute to America from a close, family-knit 1950s-like perspective.
+The Shawmut Diner is a loving tribute to America from a close, family-knit 1950s-like perspective.
 Called one of America's best diners by the Food Channel, the Shawmut Diner's mix of outstanding food and friendly patrons and staff will make you come back again and again.
 Owner Phil Paleologos is one of those rare people who makes you feel like a longtime friend the first time you meet.
 Blessed with a gift for humanity and a priority to make people happy and recognize the positive things in life, Phil, his wife, Celeste, and his staff make you feel right at home.
 You would be hard-pressed to find a more warm and loving eating establishment.
 This is the the prototype of what we envision as an authentic diner.
 The chrome facades, vinyl booths and dinners under six dollars certainly help the cause.